kmaterna/Tutorial_research_skills/Short_Course_2022/2_Software_Design/readme.md

 	outputs = compute(inputs, params);
 	write_outputs(outputs, params);
 ```
 but drivers can also be much longer.
+Drivers string the other types of functions together in complicated ways, loop over them, etc.

 ## Data Structures